friendsofhyperf/components/src/telescope/README.md

 ## Database Configuration

-Manage the database connection configuration in `config/autoload/telescope.php`, defaulting to the `default` connection
+Manage the database connection configuration in `config/autoload/telescope.php`.
+It defaults to the `default` connection:

 ```php
 'connection' => env('TELESCOPE_DB_CONNECTION', 'default'),